Las Heras, Santa Cruz

-Las Heras is a small city in the oil and gas production region of Santa Cruz Province, Argentina.
-It is located 566 km north of the provincial capital Río Gallegos, and has a population of 17,821 by the 2010 census.
+Las Heras is a small city in the oil and gas production region of Deseado Department of Santa Cruz Province, Argentina.
+It is located 566 km north of the provincial capital Río Gallegos, and had a population of 24,728 at the 2022 census.
 The province is in the Patagonia region of Argentina.

 Las Heras is served by Las Heras Airport.